How does Wastage work in shopVOX?

 NOTE: There are some special cases which you need to keep in mind while using this feature.

-- If you are using something like a Roll, and you define Width, Height, - Make sure the field Conversion Factor is correct.
+- If you are using something like a Roll, and you define Width, Height, - Make sure the field Sell/Buy Ratio is correct.

 What is Sell/Buy Ratio?
 Sell/Buy Ratio is the math between "Selling Units" and "Buying Units".
 Example if you buy a "sheet" of substrate but you sell as "sqft/sqm" and you give the dimensions of this sheet (Height and Width) then you need to put how many sqft/sqm per sheet is in the Sell/Buy Ratio field.